-- A request for a health care service, supply, item, or prescription drug that you think you should be able to get. - A request for payment of a health care service, supply, item, or prescription drug you already got. - A request to change the amount you must pay for a health care service, supply, item, or prescription drug.
+- A request for a health care service, supply, item, or prescription drug that you think should be covered by Medicare. - A request for payment of a health care service, supply, item, or prescription drug you already got. - A request to change the amount you must pay for a health care service, supply, item, or prescription drug.

-You can also appeal if Medicare or your plan stops providing or paying for all or part of a health care service, supply, item, or prescription drug you think you still need.
+You can also appeal:

+- If Medicare or your plan stops providing or paying for all or part of a health care service, supply, item, or prescription drug you think you still need. - An at-risk determination made under a drug management program that limits access to coverage for frequently abused drugs (see page 80).

 If you decide to file an appeal, you can ask your doctor, supplier, or other health care provider for any information that may help your case.
-Keep a copy of everything you send to Medicare or your plan as part of your appeal.
+This will make your appeal stronger.
+Keep a copy of everything related to your appeal, including what you send to Medicare or your plan.